 (1) The test of conversions.
 How many churches have regenerating power?
 A massive number of “Bible-believing” churches are seeing frighteningly few life-changing, “turn around and go the other way,” biblical conversions.
 If the baptismal waters are stirred, it is for children who, when they reach maturity, launch right out into the world, thus demonstrating their unregeneracy.

 (2) The test of the family.
 How many churches have the power to build godly homes?
 A New Testament church is tasked with building godly homes that can raise a godly seed for Christ.
 Yet a great number of Bible-believing churches don’t have the power to make fathers who are the spiritual leaders of their homes and mothers who are the spiritual keepers of the home.
 Look at the worldly character of the homes.
-Look at the the conversation, the priorities, the entertainment, the content of the social media.
+Look at the entertainment, the social media, the conversation, the priorities.
 The homes are the products of churches.

 (3) The test of discipleship.
 How many churches have the power to produce real disciples of Jesus Christ?
 God’s Word plainly states that every church member is to be equipped to observe all things that Christ has commanded and to be presented perfect in Christ (Matthew 28:20; Col. 1:28).
 That is the work of a New Testament church, and if a church can’t do what Christ has commanded there is something deeply, fundamentally wrong.
 Where are the churches that are taking this seriously and where this is really, effectually happening?